 Chests open up when all the heart framers in the level are collected.
 At this point many of the enemies in the level will wake up and chase Lolo.
 Once Lolo collects the chest in the level, all the enemies will disappear and the exit door will open for Lolo to go through.

 Emerald Framer are in most levels and are pushed around by Lolo to block Medusas or other enemies.
-What Emerald Framers are made of is a hotly debated topic.

 One Way Pass

 These appear as arrows on the ground.
 Lolo can not move or push a block across the arrow opposite the direction the arrow is pointing.

 Power-Ups are obtained by collecting a certain amount of Heat Framers in a level.
 Not all levels contain Power-Ups.